- Ireland ranks fifth in the world for binge drinking.

-- 900 new cancers and 500 cancer deaths are attributable to cancer in Ireland.
-One in eight breast cancers in Ireland are cancer related.
+- 900 new cancers and 500 cancer deaths in Ireland are attributable to alcohol.
+One in eight breast cancers in Ireland are alcohol related.

 - One standard drink per day is associated with a 9% increased risk of developing breast cancer.
 Less is best, none is better (WHO)

 - Alcohol and smoking increase the risk further.

 - 66% of people have consumed alcohol in the previous 6 months, with those aged 15-24 (70%) and men (68%) most likely to do so

 - 15% of the population (22% of drinkers) binge drink on a typical drinking occasion.
 This compares to 28% (37% of drinkers) in 2018

 - 37% of the population aged 15 and older drink alcohol at least once a week.
 This compares to 41% in the previous measurement in 2018.